zahidedusgun/UnsplashApp/README.md

 # RequestToApi
-This reaction app pulls photos from Unsplash that match the input word.
+This react app pulls photos from Unsplash that match the input word.